Saint-Jean-Brévelay

+Population

+Inhabitants of Saint-Jean-Brévelay are called in French Brévelais.

 Administration

 The mayor of Saint-Jean-Brévelay is Guénaël Robin.
 Saint-Jean-Brévelay is part of the communauté de communes Centre Morbihan Communauté.

 International relations

 Saint-Jean-Brévelay is twinned with Botley, United Kingdom.

 Sport

 Two football clubs bear the name of Saint-Jean-Brévelay, Espérance Football-Club de Saint-Jean-Brévelay and Amicale Sportive Brévelaise.
 Both clubs share the Stade Municipal for their home games.
 There are two clubs in this small city for historical and religious reasons, the first one is catholic and the second one is secular.